BZoennchen/supercollider-book/_sources/chapters/preamble/technology-and-art.md

 Instead, it's the shareholder, the investor.
 *Uber* isn't concerned about creating a robust, sustainable taxi industry.

-We must critically analyze the implications of each technology, which means we must abandon the neutral point of view.
-H owever, I'm not advocating for a return to some mythical naturalistic past, some elusive authenticity.
+We must critically analyze the implications of each technology, which means we must abandon the neutral point of view. # However, I'm not advocating for a return to some mythical naturalistic past, some elusive authenticity.
 This would only lead to disillusionment because such authenticity was never present to begin with.
 Nature is a splendid beast; it is the real that pursues us; it is who we are.
 The notion of returning to nature -- withdrawing from altering landscapes, bodies, and psychological systems -- lacks basis from a naturalistic ontological perspective.